 A Board evaluation took place during the Reporting Period in accordance with this process.
 This evaluation was conducted by the Chairman in the form of individual interviews with each non-executive director.
-The interviews covered matters such as the director's individual contribution, Board and Board Committee performance and the functioning of the Board and Board Committee processes.
-The overall outcomes of the one-on-one interviews were discussed by the Board as well as measures to be taken to improve the effectiveness and efficiency of the Board and Committees, including improvements to certain reporting and analysis received by the Board and changes to the programs of the Board and Committees to adjust their focus on particular areas.
+The interviews covered matters such as the director's individual contribution, Board performance and the functioning of the Board.
+The overall outcomes of the one-on-one interviews were discussed by the Board as well as measures to be taken to improve the effectiveness and efficiency of the Board, including improvements to certain reporting and analysis received by the Board and changes to the programs of the Board to adjust their focus on particular areas.